-The assessment of success takes place through a written exam (according to SPO § 4 Abs.
-2, Pkt.
-1) with additional aids in the sense of an open book exam.

-In the winter term 2021/22, the written exam will either take place in the lecture hall or online, depending on further pandemic developments.
+The assessment of success takes place through a written exam with additional aids in the sense of an open book exam.
+The written exam will either take place in the lecture hall or online, depending on further pandemic developments.
 Further details will be announced during the lecture.

-$For further information please contact \ Marketing \& \ Sales \ Research \ Group \ (marketing.iism.kit.edu).$
+For further information please contact Marketing & Sales Research Group (marketing.iism.kit.edu).